 Note: For the Original

 Lesson 138 -

 Date: Thu Mar 11, 2004 0:18pm

-New Members: It is recommended you read from the beginning of the archive, as previous
+New Visitors: It is recommended you read from the beginning of the archive, as previous

 lessons are prerequisite to this one.
 The first lesson is, "Why

 Q: (On lesson #35 -

 Enlightenment Milestones) Re your triad of Silence, Bliss and Harmony, in

 your discussion of milestones are they close or similar to the description

 of Brahman as Existence-Consciousness-Bliss (Sat-Chit-Anand)?
 Is the